 And this is one of the major questions of our lives: How we keep boundaries, what permission we have to cross boundaries, and how we do so. -- A. B. Yehoshua

-Did you know that you may need military permit to buy a home?
+Did you know you may need a military permit to buy a home in Spain? #

-The truth is, on certain occasions, a military authorization is indeed necessary for the purchase of a plot of land, a house or to carry out construction.
+The truth is, In certain circumstances, a military authorization is indeed necessary for the purchase of a plot of land, a house or to carry out construction.
 This may seem shocking, but the truth is this is not always necessary and depends on the nationality of the buyer.

 Questions to Ask #